-Corporate Governance Guidelines and Code of Ethics and Conduct
+Corporate Governance Guidelines and Code of Ethics

-Our board has adopted corporate governance guidelines that set forth our corporate governance objectives and policies and govern the functioning of the board.
-Our corporate governance guidelines are available on our website at www.compassdiversifiedtrust.com and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, 61 Wilton Road, Westport, Connecticut 06880.
+Our Board has adopted corporate governance guidelines that set forth our corporate governance objectives and policies and govern the functioning of the Board.
+Our corporate governance guidelines are available on our website at www.compassdiversifiedholdings.com and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, Sixty One Wilton Road, Westport, Connecticut 06880.

-We also have a code of ethics and conduct that sets forth our commitment to ethical business practices.
-Our code of ethics and conduct applies to our directors, officers and employees, including our chief executive officer and chief financial officer, and also applies to our Manager, its employees and any affiliates of our Manager that perform management services for us.
-Our code of ethics and conduct is available on our website and in print from us without charge upon request.
+We also have a code of ethics that sets forth our commitment to ethical business practices.
+Our code of ethics applies to our directors, officers and employees, including our Chief Executive Officer and Chief Financial Officer, and also applies to our Manager, its employees and any affiliates of our Manager that perform management services for us.
+Our code of ethics is available on our website and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, Sixty One Wilton Road, Westport, Connecticut 06880.